Are artificial football pitches safe?

 Most of the granules are made from scrap rubber tyres that are broken up into small pellets.
-We know that tyres contain some dangerous chemicals, and that the granules may release potentially volatile substances which could be breathed in, so does using the granules make pitches dangerous to play on?
+We know that tyres contain some dangerous chemicals, so does using the granules make pitches dangerous to play on?

 A very low level of concern

-ECHA has looked into the matter and found that the health concerns from playing on artificial surfaces is very low, because the concentrations of the concerning chemicals (including polycyclic aromatic hydrocarbons, metals and plasticisers) measured from granules have generally been very low.
-However, ECHA said that, for indoor pitches, there is a potential for some of the chemicals emitted from the granules to irritate the skin and eyes of players.
+ECHA first looked into this matter in 2017.
+The findings showed that the health concerns from playing on artificial surfaces are very low, because the concentrations of the chemicals of concern (including polycyclic aromatic hydrocarbons, metals and plasticisers) measured in the granules have generally been very low.
+However, there are always things you can do to reduce the risk even further:

 - wash your hands after playing and before eating;